ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-09-aws-sysops-networking.md

 - 50 Customer Gateways per Region

 If you traffic is in excess of 4 Ggps, you need AWS Direct Connect which can provide up to 10Ggps.
-Direct Connect uses BGP and an Autonomous System Number and IP prefixes.
+Direct Connect uses BGP and an Autonomous System Number (ASN) and IP prefixes.